ErikOnBike/CodeParadise/README.md

 If you encounter any problems with connecting to the server, please check that no other web server is running on the port you are using/trying to use.
 If you have started a web server pointing to the wrong client environment, please first stop that instance.
 Otherwise you will keep on serving files from an empty or non-existing directory.
 Use the reset as described above to stop the server.
 You might want to check if all ZnServer instances are really stopped.
 Then create a new instance of the server.

 #### Unknown classes
 Once you have a client running and change code, the client environment might not know a class you are using.
-Please add this class to the #cpRequiredClasses method (see existing implementors to understand its usage).
-Just adding the class to this method will not also install it.
+Please add this class by using the #beLoaded method (see existing senders to understand its usage).
 You might need to manually install it in a running environment (you have to find the corresponding server environment and use #addClass: to add it).
 Or reload the page in your browser.
 In some cases this is not enough, because of the order in which classes are installed.
 In such case you have to close the tab/page and open a new browser tab/page.
 In a future version this should not be necessary anymore.

 ## Possible usage